Accreditation and Assessment

 accountability for the

-funds provided by the taxpayers of the State.
+funds provided by the taxpayers of the State of New York.

 - Funding Agencies and Donors: Accreditation helps funding agencies and donors recognize